FoxLee/fox-4e-styling/README.md

   * `flavour` for text that should look like flavour text.
   * To use them, enter "source code" mode using the toolbar button in the text editor.
 Then just add the desired class name to the `p` or `div` element wrapping your text, like so: `<p class="flavour">`.
 You won't see any difference while editing your item (at least for now) but you should see it in chat next time you use the power.
   * They will probably look okay with some elements other than p or div too, but consider these "unsupported".
-* Includes compatibility tweaks for: [Chat Portrait](https://foundryvtt.com/packages/chat-portrait), [Narrator Tools](https://foundryvtt.com/packages/narrator-tools), [DragonFlagon Chat Enhancements](https://foundryvtt.com/packages/df-chat-enhance).
+* Includes compatibility tweaks for: [Chat Portrait](https://foundryvtt.com/packages/chat-portrait), [Narrator Tools](https://foundryvtt.com/packages/narrator-tools), [DragonFlagon Chat Enhancements](https://foundryvtt.com/packages/df-chat-enhance), [Active Effects to Chat](https://github.com/BadIdeasBureau/ae-to-chat).
 Feel free to request others if you want them—I'll do what I can!
 ### Token Action HUD Styling
 Tweaks the styling of [Token Action HUD Classic](https://foundryvtt.com/packages/token-action-hud) just a little (if you're using Drac's integration).